 If you plan on using a free theme, you’ll want to try to stick with the options in the WordPress directory, which have typically been vetted for malware and other issues.
 To update your theme, go to your WordPress dashboard.
 Then, mouse over “Appearance” in the sidebar and click “Themes”.
 Click on “Add New” and search for a theme using the theme name or the feature filter.
 This filter locates themes based on tags or specific design elements.
 Once you find the theme you want to use, click “Install” and then “Activate.”

-If you’re interested in using a premium theme, popular sources include Studiopress, Nudge Themes, and Theme Weaver; WordPress also has an extensive listing of third-party theme developers on its website.
+If you’re interested in using top premium themes, popular sources include Studiopress, Nudge Themes, and Theme Weaver; WordPress also has an extensive listing of third-party theme developers on its website.

 To install a premium theme, download the file onto your computer’s hard drive.
 Go to your WordPress dashboard, hover over “Appearance” and click “Themes.”
 Select “Add New” at the top of the page and click “Upload Theme.”
 Select “Choose File” and locate the downloaded theme file on your computer.
 Click “Install Now” and “Activate.”